geodegarmo/maxar_project/README.md

+# Using open-source tools like DASK AWS and Jupyter Notebooks for Sentinel2A Analysis
 <!DOCTYPE html>
 <html>
 <body>

-<p>Using open-source tools like DASK AWS and Jupyter Notebooks for Sentinel2A Analysis</p>
+<p>These tools are valuable for a global solution where we are able to calculate based on multiple lat/lon bounding box examples for a global solution.</p>

 <p></p>